HealthCatalyst/Fabric.Cashmere/guides/analytics/tableau/navbar.md

 The button for the currently selected page should have its font set to `Tableau Bold` and color set to **white** (the second swatch in the top row of the Font color picker).
 Additionally, there is a floating item at the top of the root hierarchy called `Selected Highlight` that should be positioned under the selected item.
-The y position of that item should always be set to 52, but the x position should match the x position of the selected button item.
+The y position of that item should always be set to 46, but the x position should match the x position of the selected button item.
 The width of the selected highlight item should also match the selected button item.
-Adjust the left & right Outer Padding of Selected Highlight to center the blue underline under the bold text.
+Adjust the left & right Outer Padding of Selected Highlight to account for padding and center the blue underline under the bold text.

 ![Selected Link](./assets/analytics/tableau/selected.png "Selected link")